robinucar/dashboard_tech_test/README.md

 As a user,
 I can see some of event details,
 I would like to see data details on my browser.

+### USER STORY 2
+As a organiser,
+I can see tickets I sold so far,
+I would like to see the ticket details filtered by organiser title.